-A draft bill made its way online, last week was talking about banning cryptocurrency in India.
+Last week, a draft bill that made its way online was talking about banning cryptocurrency in India.
 However, no laws have been passed regarding the ban and the Indian central bank which is actively involved in the decision had refused to comment on this matter.

 The bill spurred a lot of debate among the Indian economists and businessmen alike.
 Hence, it was necessary for the Government to step up and release an official statement.
 The members of the Upper House of the Indian Parliament, Mr. Dharmapuri Srinivas and S. Gnanathiraviam voiced this concern in the parliament and Mr. Anurag Singh Thakur, the Minister of State for Finance and Corporate Affairs, addressed the queries raised by Srinivas and Gnanathiraviam.
 Mr. Srinivas and Mr. Gnanathiraviam wanted to know whether the government has banned cryptocurrency in India or not, and if they have, they asked to disclose the details.